-Nonspendable - consists of prepaid retirement contributions for Fiscal Year 2019-2020.
+Nonspendable - consists of prepaid retirement contributions for Fiscal Year 2021-22 that were paid during the fiscal year.
 Refer to Note 8 for further details.
-Included in Nonspendable are Catalytic funding amounts advanced to grantees for project scopes not completed by June 30, 2020.
+Included in Nonspendable are Catalytic funding amounts advanced to grantees for project scopes not completed by June 30, 2021.

-Committed for contractual obligations - consists of contract amounts approved by Commission action as of June 30, 2020 for Fiscal Years 2020-2023 and future years of Commission Round 1 and 2 Catalytic funding.
+Committed for contractual obligations - consists of contract amounts approved by Commission action as of June 30, 2021 for Fiscal Years 2020-2023 and future years of Commission Round 1 and 2 Catalytic funding.

-Assigned for approved contracts - consists of Fiscal Year 2020-2021 programs that were approved by Commission action and included in the Fiscal Year 2020-2021 Operating Budget.
+Assigned for approved contracts - consists of Fiscal Year 2021-2022 programs that were approved by Commission action and included in the Fiscal Year 2021-2022 Operating Budget.